Comfortino/ComfortinoA7/README.md

 # ComfortinoA7

-You can order your Comfortino modules at www.comfortino.eu
+##You can order your Comfortino modules at www.comfortino.eu##

-A7 GPS + GSM Arduino Libraries
+**A7 GPS + GSM Arduino Libraries.
 For use with official Comfortino modules only.
-Do not redistribute, property of JMLABS Sp. z o.o.
+Do not redistribute, property of JMLABS Sp. z o.o.**

 // SIMPLE EXAMPLE LIBRARY FOR COMFORTINO A7 GSM+GPS MODULE
 // USE SERIAL COMMANDS TO CONTROL: